Running Two AI Code Agents in One Codebase 🦆 ⇄ 🦆

 So I added a classification rule: If a rule that we're adding/modifying is agent-specific, then we update only that agent’s file.
 If it's a rule that should apply across all agents, we update both files.
 If something is intentionally asymmetric, both files explicitly say so.

-No silent divergence or “oh I forgot to copy that section over.”
+No silent divergence or “oh, I forgot to copy that section over.”

-It’s boring discipline, but boring discipline scales.
+It’s a boring discipline, but boring discipline scales.

 Traceability Matters More Than You Think